DearShervin/Multi-Commodity-Solver/README.md

   - 10 (first) inside "15, 10; 15, 10" means that the Demand Center number one demands 10 of good type 2, and so on.**
   - 4 (first) inside "2,3:3,2; 4,1:1,4" means that the cost of transporting Good Type 1 from Supply Center number 2 to Demand Center number 1 is $4, and so on.**
 ###
-<p>For the Solver itself I used Scipy.linprog library, the documentations for it is available <a href="https://docs.scipy.org/doc/scipy/reference/optimize.linprog-highs.html">here.<a/><p/>
+<p align="left">For the Solver itself I used Scipy.linprog library, the documentations for it is available <a href="https://docs.scipy.org/doc/scipy/reference/optimize.linprog-highs.html">here.<a/><p/>